Cloudyday56/Cloudyday56/README.md

 ## 🌱 What I'm Working On

+- Diving into the 3D modeling world with Blender
+- Exploring machine learning through building a stock predictor
 - Trying out new game engines and creative tools
+- Learning fullstack development and building web apps
 - Building open source projects and learning with the community
-- Learning fullstack development with a MERN project
-- Diving into the 3D modeling world with Blender

 ---